 SECTION 2B-703.
 DAMAGE TO INFORMATION.
-In a license, in addition to any other damages permitted by this article or the contract, on breach by one party, an aggrieved party who has a property right or interest in the information may recover an amount that will compensate it for any loss of or damage to the party's interest in the information that was reasonably foreseeable and caused by the breach, as measured in any reasonable manner.
+In a license, in addition to any other direct damages permitted by this [article] or the contract, on breach of contract by one party, an aggrieved party who has a property right or interest in the information may recover an amount that will compensate it for any loss of or damage to the party's interest in the information which was reasonably foreseeable and caused by the breach, as measured in any reasonable manner.

 Uniform Law Source: Uniform Law Source: 2A-532.
 Appeared as: 2-2507 (Sep.
 1994).
-Selected Issue: